jqwik-team/jqwik/docs/README.md

 ### Maven

-Add the following repository to your `pom.xml` file:
+Add the following repository and dependency to your `pom.xml` file:

 ```
 <repositories>